Tom-Sloan/WorldSystem/frame_processor/README.md

 ## How It Works

-1. **Detection & Tracking**: YOLO detects objects, tracker maintains their history
+1. **Detection & Tracking**: SAM2 segments objects, tracker maintains their history
 2. **Quality Assessment**: Each frame is scored for quality (sharpness, exposure, etc.)
 3. **Timed Processing**: After 1.5s of tracking, best frame is selected
 4. **Enhancement**: Image is enhanced for better API recognition